Symbian9/BoardCAM/README.md

 * Snowboard manufacturing experience
 * Python3 programming

-The [docs](./docs) directory contains some of the references I have compiled.
+The [docs](./docs) directory contains some of the references I have collected.

 ## TODO-LIST
 ### Export format